hzDelta/FPSPlus_theQoLPack/README.md

 Feel free to remove the `art` folder along with the `.gitattributes` and `README.md` files inside the modpack once you've installed it correctly.

-*This modpack is only compatible with Friday Night Funkin': FPS Plus [v7.1.1](https://github.com/ThatRozebudDude/FPS-Plus-Public/releases/tag/v7.1.1) or [newer](https://github.com/ThatRozebudDude/FPS-Plus-Public/releases).*
+*This modpack is only compatible with Friday Night Funkin' FPS Plus [v7.1.1](https://github.com/ThatRozebudDude/FPS-Plus-Public/releases/tag/v7.1.1) or [newer](https://github.com/ThatRozebudDude/FPS-Plus-Public/releases).*

 # Screenshots